A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations

 This section presents how to compute the \textbf{canonical simplified form} of blades.
 The non-simplified arbitrary Clifford product of multivectors will be referred to simply as a Clifford multinomial.
-The main lemma is demonstrated in \cite{Macdonald2002} and is repeated here for convenience: \begin{lem}[Permutation equivalence] Let $ M= e_{k_1} \ldots e_{k_i} $ be an arbitrary Clifford multinomial, where the $i$ generators are not necessarily different.
+The main lemma is demonstrated in \cite{Macdonald2002} and is repeated here for convenience: \begin{lemma}[Permutation equivalence] Let $ M= e_{k_1} \ldots e_{k_i} $ be a Clifford multinomial, where the indices are not necessarily different.
 Then

-where $s =\pm 1$ is the sign of permutation of $M$ and $ P_\rho \left\lbrace e_{k_1} \ldots e_{k_i} \right\rbrace \mapsto e_{k_\alpha} \ldots e_{k_\omega}$ is the product permutation according to the canonical ordering. \end{lem} \begin{proof} The proof follows directly from the anti-commutativity of Clifford multiplication for any two generator elements \ref{eq:anticomm}, observing that the sign of a permutation of $S$ can be defined from its decomposition into the product of transpositions as $sgn(B) = (-1)^m$, where $m$ is the number of transpositions in the decomposition. \end{proof}

-Further we can define a \textit{simplified form} according to the action of the Reduction Axiom. \begin{theorem}[Reduced blade form] Let $ e_{k_1} \ldots e_{k_i} $ be an arbitrary Clifford multinomial, where the $i$ generators in \Cl{p,q,r} are not necessarily different.
+where $s =\pm 1$ is the sign of permutation of $M$ and $ P_\rho \left\lbrace e_{k_1} \ldots e_{k_i} \right\rbrace \mapsto e_{k_\alpha} \ldots e_{k_\omega}$ is the product permutation according to the canonical ordering. \end{lemma} \begin{proof} The proof follows directly from the anti-commutativity of Clifford multiplication for any two generator elements \ref{eq:anticomm}, observing that the sign of a permutation of $S$ can be defined from its decomposition into the product of transpositions as $sgn(B) = (-1)^m$, where $m$ is the number of transpositions in the decomposition. \end{proof} Further, we can define a \textit{simplified form} according to the action of the Reduction Axiom. \begin{theorem}[Reduced blade form] Let $ e_{k_1} \ldots e_{k_i} $ be an arbitrary Clifford multinomial, where the $i$ generators in \Cl{p,q,r} are not necessarily different.
 Let $s_P$ be the sign of the permutation $ P_\rho \left\lbrace e_{k_1} \ldots e_{k_i} \right\rbrace $.
 We say that simplification induces a reduced or simplified form $\mathcal{R}$ with regard to permutations and product evaluations such that